hydra-billing/certbot-service/README.md

     docker-compose kill -s SIGHUP nginx
     ```

+That's all!
+You do not need to set up any additional cron job for certificates renewal, certbot-serivce
+will do it for you while it is running.

 ### Standalone certbot with route53 DNS plugin and Vault

 Use docker-compose project from [examples/standalone](examples/standalone).